 Almost all servers and email clients have specific instructions on how to manage SSL, and if you’re not familiar with their dashboards or command lines, uploading your certs in the correct sequence may be tricky.

-What’s more annoying, are the SSL connections errors that occur after you’ve already installed the certificate.
+What’s more annoying, are the SSL connection errors that occur after you’ve already installed the certificate.
 One of the most common SSL issues is the mixed content error.
 In this article, we’ll examine what is mixed content and how to fix it manually, or with the help of SSL tools.
 Let’s get started!

 What is mixed content?